Track brake: Sinter

 Pole shoes made of sinter offer increased brake performance and do not form weldings, but their wear is higher.
 Sinter is used in cases where brake force is critical.
 It is currently used, for example, by Vy in Norway.

 Cast

 Pole shoes made of cast iron are only used in mainline.
 They have reduced brake force and increased wear, but do not form weldings.
 In France, cast iron is the standard friction material used for magnetic track brakes.

 Areas of application

-Magnetic track brakes are installed in almost all rail vehicles.
+Magnetic track brakes are installed in many rail vehicles.
 Only high-speed trains use eddy current brakes instead of magnetic track brakes for technical reasons.
+Heavy rail vehicles in the UK do not typically used magnetic track brakes as they can interfere with signalling systems.

 Rigid magnets are usually suspended in low suspension and are used on streetcars.
 In special cases, the use of track rods is possible.

 Articulated magnets are usually suspended in high position and are used in mainline railroads.
 However, they can also be used in low suspension, for example in subways.